In addition, hang a shower curtain or plastic tablecloth to the wall behind the easel...just in case! ;)

 For more information about HOW and WHERE to set up Interest Learning Centers in your classroom, CLICK HERE to go to my Classroom Design article.

 What Do Children Learn When Using the Art Easel?

 Activities at the Art Easel help children develop in many of the same areas they would at your Art Center.
 At the easel, your children:

-Become more creative while using the materials.
+Become more creative while using the materials

-Understand their knowledge about how to use the various materials and tools that you provide.
+Learn new ways to use the various materials and tools that you provide.

 Build self confidence as they put their own ideas into action and make decisions as they use the materials.